-Getting there: Find tips on parking and public transportation on Seattle Center's page.
+Getting there: Find tips on parking and transit on Seattle Center's transportation page.

-Plus, there is a dedicated space just for families: The Discovery Zone (in the Next 50 Pavilion, near Artists at Play playground) boasts an ever-growing roster of activities and performances just for kids, including, this year, an exhibit of a Vedic village that showcases traditional Indian cultural life (complete with cows).
+Plus, there is a dedicated space just for families: The Discovery Zone (in the Next 50 Pavilion, near Artists at Play playground) boasts an ever-growing roster of activities and performances just for kids.

-See the full 2017 Folklife schedule to figure out your Folklife game plan (you can log in and bookmark your faves), but here are some top tips for this year's fest.
-(Thanks to Folklife programming staff for their recommendations.)
+See the full 2018 Folklife schedule to figure out your Folklife game plan (you can log in and bookmark your faves), but here are our top tips for this year's fest.

 Home base: The Discovery Zone